The Dispute Resolution Review: Ireland

 vi Enforcement of foreign judgments

-Enforcement and recognition of foreign judgments between Member States is governed by Regulation (EC) No. 44/2001 on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters (the Brussels I Regulation) and Regulation (EU) No. 1215/2012 on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters (recast) (the Recast Regulation).
-The Recast Regulation applies to judgments given in proceedings commenced on or after 10 January 2015.8 The Brussels I Regulation continues to apply to judgments given in proceedings instituted before 10 January 2015.9 The Brussels Convention (which the Brussels I Regulation and the Recast Regulation supersede) still applies to territories in Member States that are excluded from the Brussels I Regulation and the Recast Regulation.
-The Brussels II Regulation10 (see below) applies in respect of Jurisdiction and the Recognition and Enforcement of Judgments in Matrimonial Matters and the Matters of Parental Responsibility (except in Denmark).
+Enforcement and recognition of foreign judgments between Member States is governed by the Brussels I Regulation10 and the Recast Regulation.11 The Recast Regulation applies to judgments given in proceedings commenced on or after 10 January 2015.12 The Brussels I Regulation continues to apply to judgments given in proceedings instituted before 10 January 2015.13 The Brussels Convention (which the Brussels I Regulation and the Recast Regulation supersede) still applies to territories in Member States that are excluded from the Brussels I Regulation and the Recast Regulation.
+The Brussels II Regulation14 (see below) applies in respect of jurisdiction and the recognition and enforcement of judgments in matrimonial matters and matters of parental responsibility (except in Denmark).
 The Lugano Convention 2007 continues to apply as between Member States and members of the European Free Trade Association.

 A parallel method of enforcement of Member State judgments and orders is provided by Regulation (EC) No. 805/2004, which creates a European enforcement order for uncontested claims.
 This allows a party to have a judgment certified as a European enforcement order in a Member State that is automatically recognised and enforced in another Member State without the need for the judgment creditor to take any intermediate steps.
 Regulation (EC) No. 861/2007 is relevant to cross-border civil or commercial claims that do not exceed €5,000.
 Regulation (EC) No. 1896/2006 established the European Order for Payment, which provides for simplified procedures in connection with recovering uncontested (unlimited) money debts.